 += \$r1 means increase the value in the variable on the left by \$r1.
 In the first iteration %sets{\$p1} is not yet set, so it defaults to a special value called Any.
-The addition and incrementing operators treat Any as a number with the value of zero.
+The addition and incrementing operators treat Any as a number with the value of zero; the strings get automatically converted to numbers, as addition is a numeric operation.

 Before these two lines execute, %sets is empty.
-Adding to an entry not in the hash will cause that entry to spring into existence just-in-time, with a value starting at zero.
+Adding to an entry that is not in the hash yet will cause that entry to spring into existence just-in-time, with a value starting at zero.
 (This is autovivification).
 After these two lines have run for the first time, %sets contains 'Ana' => 3, 'Dave' => 0.
 (The fat arrow => separates key and value in a Pair.)